 Sometimes the skills that bring a person to a place aren’t the same skills that keep him or her there.
 For instance, if a student enters AdventHealth University and was an A student before, those same study habits and routines may not work as well in a new setting.
 If students would like to be proactive in their success at the University, they can make an appointment to work with a coach in the CAA.
 After meeting and talking with someone, a customized, individual study plan will be created to help the student achieve the success he or she envisions.

 The Philosophy of Healthcare (POH) class is designed to help shape the lens with which a student will come to view healthcare.
 It is the goal of this class to help students understand that working in healthcare is more than just a job, that in different ways they are indeed the hands and feet of God helping patients through difficult times, and that they will continue to sharpen and hone their critical thinking and communication skills.
 The class is intended to encourage students to understand how their faith, outlook, assumptions, and their own life story can contribute to or impede the care they give.

-Each student taking POH will meet with an Academic Coach for 30 minutes every other week for a total of 6 sessions during the term they are taking POH.
+Each student taking POH will meet with an Academic Coach for 30 minutes for 3 to 6 sessions during the term they are taking POH.
 These meetings will help to further unpack class discussions and readings, and develop an individualized academic success plan for the student.
 To do this, the Coaches utilize various assessments and learning-style inventories when working with each student.

 The Robert A. Williams Library offers instruction and resource materials that support the educational programs and goals of AdventHealth University.
 Our librarians are dedicated to providing an outstanding collection of resources and instructional assistance to enhance student success.